 Your two compulsory research training modules will be followed by a combination of specialism-related modules and optional modules.

 Study and work abroad

 There may be opportunities to acquire valuable European experience by working or conducting research abroad during your degree or shortly afterwards.
 It is possible to do this in the summer period with an Erasmus+ grant working on your dissertation or as a recent graduate.
 In order to qualify your Erasmus+ traineeship must be a minimum of two months.

-We welcomes applications from students who wish to undertake one module of study from the masters programme.
+We welcome applications from students who would like to study one module from this masters course.

 MERMIKIDES MJ Dr (Music & Med)

 When you accept an offer of a place at the University of Surrey, you are agreeing to comply with our policies and regulations, and our terms and conditions.
 These terms and conditions are provided in two stages: first when we make an offer and second when students who have accepted their offers register to study at the University.
 View our offer terms and conditions and our generic registration terms and conditions (PDF) as a guide as to what to expect.